Custom command executable

 - Navigate to the Tasks configuration tab for the job (this will be the default job if creating a new plan).

-- Click the name of an existing Command task, or click Add Task and then Command to create a new task.
+- Select the name of an existing Command task, or select Add task > Command to create a new task.

 Complete the following settings: